Chart Color Schemes

 Oakleigh - Huntingdale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Oakleigh - Huntingdale, as per the latest Census, 68.3% of dwellings were houses with the remaining 31.8% comprising semi-detached homes, apartments and other types.
-This is similar to Melbourne's metropolitan area where 69.6% are houses and 30.3% are other dwellings.
-Home ownership in Oakleigh - Huntingdale stood at 32.2%, with mortgaged properties at 34.0% and rented ones at 33.9%.
-The median monthly mortgage repayment was $2,167, lower than Melbourne's average of $2,383.
-Weekly rent averaged $415 compared to Melbourne's $440.
-Nationally, Oakleigh - Huntingdale's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+The dwelling structure in Oakleigh - Huntingdale, as per the latest Census, consisted of 68.3% houses and 31.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's figures of 69.6% houses and 30.3% other dwellings.
+Home ownership in Oakleigh - Huntingdale was at 32.2%, with mortgaged dwellings at 34.0% and rented dwellings at 33.9%.
+The median monthly mortgage repayment in the area was $2,167, lower than Melbourne metro's average of $2,383.
+The median weekly rent figure was recorded at $415, compared to Melbourne metro's $440.
+Nationally, Oakleigh - Huntingdale's mortgage repayments were higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing